Contemporary Black Activists and Advocates

 Durham has a history of activism and advocacy and also an exciting collection of murals representing that history.

-From a civil rights mural ("We Must Remember and Continue to Tell" by Brenda Miller Holmes on Morris St.) to local legend Pauli Murray ("Pauli Murray from the Face Up" by Brett Cook on Foster St.), take yourself on a tour of Durham's murals and other exciting public art.
+From a civil rights mural ("We Must Remember and Continue to Tell" by Brenda Miller Holmes on Morris St.) to local legend Pauli Murray ("Pauli Murray from the Face Up" by Brett Cook on Foster St.), take yourself on a tour of Durham's murals and other exciting public art(link is external).

 For some non-mural examples, see also